Sophomore Study Away

-During your second year at Westminster, you’ll take a semester-long WCore Engaging the World class or Honors College seminar that includes an embedded study away experience during fall or spring break.
+During your second year at Westminster, you’ll take a semester-long WCore Engaging the World class or Honors College seminar that includes an embedded study away experience during Fall 2026 or Spring 2027 break.
+Sophomore Study Away is fully-funded, so cost isn't a barrier for anyone–airfare, lodging, transportation, and meals are covered.

 You’ll choose between domestic or international experiences that focus on engaging with the host community while remaining committed to socially responsible and sustainable travel practices.
 All of this is made possible through Westminster’s international service-learning program, IPSL Global Engagement.